Haviland Forrister

 an amazing experience to live as your own mediator of everything.

-making her own decisions and realizing the weight and the privilege
+truly making her own decisions and realizing the weight and the

-of that.
-It made me see some things differently, let me truly develop
+privilege of that.
+It made me see some things differently, let

 knew that it’d be different than my other school experiences.